esmaeelE/ftp_client/README.md

-# Python clinet to send receive ftp server
+# Python client to communicate (send, receive) ftp server.

 Use paramiko library to communicate with ftp server

 ## How to creat ftp server
 ### A simple implementation to run a ftp server

 * https://github.com/esmaeelE/SysAdmin/blob/main/topics/ftp.md